County Services Impacted by COVID-19

-Childcare licensing services will continue doing in-person limited visits to childcare facilities and expand back to doing all childcare-related visits in person as directed by KDHE.
+Childcare licensing services is now doing all regular childcare visits and offering trainings via Zoom, hybrid and in person.
 Fingerprint packet pick up is available now at the Sunset Building.
-Consultation, technical assistance and classes are offered online via Zoom and limited in-person (class sizes are restricted and masks are required).
 Additional information is on the Childcare Licensing web page.

 The environmental division is open to the public, but customers are encouraged to continue to conduct business by email and phone where possible.
 Call 913-715-6900 for details.

 The Johnson County Household Hazardous Waste facility is still open and taking new appointments.
 If you do make an appointment, please be aware of the following: